List of Assassin's Creed characters: Yusuf Tazim

 Yusuf Tazim (c.
-1467 – April 1512) (voiced by Chris Parson) is an easygoing Assassin and the leader of the Ottoman Brotherhood of Assassins in the early 16th-century, succeeding the previous Mentor, Ishak Pasha.
+1467 – April 1512) (voiced by Chris Parson) is an easy-going Assassin and the leader of the Ottoman Brotherhood of Assassins in the early 16th-century, succeeding the previous Mentor, Ishak Pasha.
 When Ezio arrives in Constantinople in 1511, Yusuf quickly befriends him and introduces him to the city and the local Assassins' struggle against the Templars.
 He also provides Ezio with most of the new tools introduced in the game, such as the hookblade and bombs.
 With Ezio's help, Yusuf establishes good relations with the Ottoman monarchy by befriending Suleiman I and thwarting the Templars' attempts to rebuild the Byzantine Empire.
 When Ezio has to leave for Cappadocia, he entrusts Yusuf to look after Sofia Sartor in his absence.
 Sofia's shop is later raided by the Templars, and although Yusuf and the other Assassins try fighting them off, they are ultimately overwhelmed and killed.
-Ezio discovers Yusuf's body upon his return to Constantinople, and uses his death to rally the remaining Assassins to fight the Templars.
+Ezio discovers Yusuf's body upon his return to Constantinople and uses his death to rally the remaining Assassins to fight the Templars.

 Yusuf also appears in a deleted scene of the 2016 Assassin's Creed film, played by Matias Varela (who also plays his descendant, Emir).